 What happened when the Armada attacked?

-The Spaniards kept their crescent formation up the Channel with great discipline but two great ships were accidentally put out of action.
+Despite this, two great Spanish ships were accidentally put out of action during the initial battles.
 The Rosario collided with another ship, was disabled and captured by Drake, while the San Salvador blew up with tremendous loss of life.

 Next morning, there was the fiercest fighting of the whole Armada campaign during the Battle of Gravelines.
 By evening, the wind was strong and the Spanish expected a further attack at dawn, but as both sides were out of ammunition none came.

 Why did the Spanish Armada fail?